Fauna of Ireland: History

 An early (1180) account of the fauna is given by Gerald of Wales in Topographia Hibernica and in 1652 Gerard Boate's Natural History of Ireland was published.
 Also in the 17th century Thomas Molyneux made observations.
 The Clare Island Survey (1909–11) organised by Robert Lloyd Praeger was the first comprehensive biological survey carried out in the world.
 It became a model for studies elsewhere.

-Composition of the fauna

-Details of the composition of the Irish fauna by group are given by Ferriss, S. E., Smith, K. G. and Inskipp, T. P.(editors), 2009 Irish Biodiversity: a taxonomic inventory of fauna.
-The online source is not up to date for all taxa.